turbot/steampipe-action-check/README.md

 For more examples refer to the [`examples/workflow`](https://github.com/turbot/steampipe-iac-action/tree/infra-scan/examples/workflow) directory.

-### Use the action multiple times to scan multi-cloud terraform resources in the same job
+### Use the action multiple times to scan multi-cloud Terraform resources in the same job

 ```yaml
 steps: